essential-contributions/pint/specs/introduction.md

 Below is an attempt to formalize "intents" that is mostly inspired by the discussion in [this thread from Skip](https://ideas.skip.money/t/a-formal-ish-definition-for-intents/73).
 We hope that a formal definition will help answer the questions presented in the previous section.

 For simplicity, we start by limiting the scope of the problem to a single blockchain.
 Each sequence of transactions $t_1, \ldots, t_k$ on a given blockchain is effectively a transition from some state $s_0$ to some other state $s_k$ such that transaction $t_j$ transitions the state from state $s_{j-1}$ to state $s_j$.
 In this context, the state refers to the **full** state of the blockchain.
-For Ethereum, this would be the `Eth` balance of each account as well as its _storage_, if the account is a "contract account".
+For Ethereum, this would be the ETH balance of each account as well as its _storage_, if the account is a "contract account".

 Following the definition of the previous section, an intent can be specified as follows: